sunknudsen/privacy-guides/how-to-benchmark-cpu-memory-disk-and-network-performance-of-server-using-speedtest-and-sysbench/README.md

 # How to benchmark CPU, memory, disk and network performance of server using Speedtest and SysBench

-> Ideally, run benchmark tests on development servers to avoid installing and running Speedtest and SysBench on production servers.
+> Heads up: Speedtest is known for tracking users therefore it is recommended to run the following benchmark tests on disposable servers.

 ## Requirements